Tori Kelly: 2010–2014: American Idol and breakthrough

-2015–2017: Unbreakable Smile and other projects
+2015–2018: Unbreakable Smile and Hiding Place

 Throughout 2014, Kelly worked with Braun on her debut album in which she had contributions from Toby Gad, Max Martin, and Ed Sheeran.
 The lead single from the album, "Nobody Love", was released on February 8, 2015.
 It was written by Rickard Goransson, Max Martin, and Tori Kelly herself.
 Kelly performed "Nobody Love" at the 2015 Billboard Music Awards.
 The album, entitled Unbreakable Smile, was released on June 23, 2015, and debuted at number two on the Billboard 200.
 Kelly performed "Should've Been Us" at the 2015 MTV Video Music Awards.
 In October 2015, Kelly covered the song "Colors of the Wind" from Pocahontas on the We Love Disney album.
 "Hollow" was released on October 22, 2015 as the first single from the new edition of Unbreakable Smile.
 In the same month, Kelly became the brand-ambassador of William Rast, the clothing line co-founded by Justin Timberlake.
 In late 2015, Kelly received a nomination for Best New Artist at the 58th Grammy Awards.
 She performed at the ceremony with English singer James Bay.
 She became the first artist in history to perform a Christian pop song at the Grammy Awards.

 Kelly recorded an updated version of Amy Grant's 1991 single "Baby Baby", with Grant herself.
 Commemorating its 25th anniversary, when Kelly was still 23, the song was released on April 29, 2016.
-Kelly made her cinematic debut in the animated movie Sing (2016), voicing Meena the elephant.
-On July 10, 2016, Kelly released an original song "Blink of an Eye" to honor her friend Christina Grimmie, on the one-month anniversary of her killing during a meet and greet at The Plaza Live in Orlando, Florida, on June 10, 2016, while on tour with Before You Exit.
+Kelly made her cinematic debut in the animated film Sing (2016), voicing Meena the elephant.
+On July 10, 2016, Kelly released an original song "Blink of an Eye" to honor her friend Christina Grimmie, on the one-month anniversary of her murder.

-On May 7, 2017, Kelly played the Beale Street Music Festival in Memphis, Tennessee opening for Soundgarden at what would be one of their final performances before frontman Chris Cornell committed suicide on May 17.
+On May 7, 2017, Kelly played the Beale Street Music Festival in Memphis, Tennessee, opening for Soundgarden at what would be one of their final performances before frontman Chris Cornell died by suicide on May 17.
 On June 9, Kelly and rapper Lecrae, released the single "I'll Find You", with Kelly as the featured artist.
 The accompanying music video was released on July 28, 2017.
 It features various St. Jude Hospital patients, and Kelly and Lecrae singing over a black backdrop.
 It peaked at No. 11 on the Billboard R&B/Hip-Hop chart, No. 1 on the Hot Christian Songs and No. 17 on the Billboard Bubbling Under Hot 100 chart.
 She also collaborated with country singer Chris Lane on his single "Take Back Home Girl" which has since charted at No. 57 on the Billboard Hot 100.
 In September 2017, Kelly announced her engagement to basketball player André Murillo.
-In December 2017, She performed a memorable version of "Have yourself a Merry little Christmas" with Jacob Collier, posted on YouTube.
+In December 2017, she performed a version of "Have Yourself a Merry Little Christmas" with Jacob Collier, posted to YouTube.